open-cluster-management/cluster-lifecycle-e2e/README.md

 - import -> to import an existing cluster
 - provision-all -> to provision aws, gcp, azure clusters in parallel
 - destroy -> to deatch an existing imported cluster
+- metrics -> to test the clusterlifecycle metrics from prometheus
+- baremetal -> to provision baremetal cluster

 For import test, save kubeconfig of cluster to be imported in path `$(pwd)/e2e-test/resources/import/kubeconfig`